Germany–Soviet Union relations (1918–1941): Soviet negotiations regarding joining the Axis

 After Germany entered a Tripartite Pact with Japan and Italy, in October 1940, Ribbentrop wrote to Stalin about "the historical mission of the Four Powers – the Soviet Union, Italy, Japan and Germany – to adopt a long range-policy and to direct the future development of their peoples into the right channels by delimitation of their interests in a worldwide scale."
 Stalin replied, referencing entering an agreement regarding a "permanent basis" for their "mutual interests."
-Stalin sent Molotov to Berlin to negotiate the terms for the Soviet Union to join the Axis and potentially enjoy the spoils of the pact.
+Stalin sent Molotov to Berlin to negotiate the terms for the Soviet Union to join the Axis powers and potentially enjoy the spoils of the pact.

 Ribbentrop asked Molotov to sign another secret protocol with the statement: "The focal point of the territorial aspirations of the Soviet Union would presumably be centered south of the territory of the Soviet Union in the direction of the Indian Ocean."
 Molotov took the position that he could not take a "definite stand" on this without Stalin's agreement.
 In response to a written German draft four powers agreement, Stalin presented a written counterproposal, including the Soviets joining the four power Axis if Germany foreclosed acting in the Soviet's sphere of influence.
 Germany never responded to the counterproposal.